sourcegraph/about/handbook/support/support-tools.md

 ## Test Environments

-There are two test environments created specifically for the Customer Support Engineers to run tests on when helping customers.
+There are some test environments created specifically for the Customer Support Engineers to run tests on when helping customers.
 They allow supports to reproduce issues without affecting our production instances.

 * [Test instance deployed with Docker Compose](https://cse-aws-test.sgdev.org/)
 * [Test instance deployed with Kubernetes](https://cse-k8s.sgdev.org/)